bridge in verona with view of towers in the background

 Grab a quick lunch.

-If you prefer sitting down for a proper restaurant meal, have some tasty pasta at the cozy restaurant La Vecia Mescola, also close to the Verona Arena.
+If you prefer sitting down for a proper restaurant meal, have some tasty pasta at the cozy restaurant La Vecia Mescola, which is also conveniently close to the Verona Arena.

 Visit Verona Cathedral.

-After lunch, head over to Verona Cathedral, better known as Cattedrale di Santa Maria Matricolare.
+After lunch, head over to Verona Cathedral, also known as Cattedrale di Santa Maria Matricolare… but that’s quite a mouthful.

 It’s worth taking your time here, so plan on spending one or two hours visiting the various buildings and learning about their rich history.

-In the Church of Saint Elena, you can see several remains of the ancient paleo-Christian church built on the same spot in the 4th century CE, while the cathedral houses gorgeous works of art, including a painting by Titian.
+In the Church of Saint Elena, you can see several remains of the ancient Paleo-Christian church built on the same spot in the 4th century CE, while the cathedral houses gorgeous works of art, including a painting by the acclaimed Italian master, Titian.

 Check out the view from Torre dei Lamberti.

-The tower was initially much smaller but was renovated several times, the most significant being the 15th-century renovation following a lightning strike, and the 1779 renovation that added a clock to the tower.
+The tower was initially much smaller but was renovated several times, the most significant being the 15th-century renovation following a devastating lightning strike.
+There was also a 1779 renovation, which added a clock to the tower.

 Have a delicious dinner.